Develop your expertise in managing and analyzing big data.

 The mass amount of data being collected by industries, retailers, and organizations requires knowledgeable professionals who can manage, process, and analyze this information to identify and understand trends and to make meaningful business decisions.

 Big data is noted for its volume, varieties of data types, and rapid accumulation.
 Big data has become a catchphrase to describe data collections that are so large they are not amenable to processing or analysis using traditional database and software techniques.
-The advanced certificate in big data analytics is a multidisciplinary program intended for professionals with BS degrees in computing or other diverse fields – such as finance, retail, science, engineering, or manufacturing – where knowledge in data analysis is in demand.
+The advanced certificate in big data analytics is a multidisciplinary program intended for professionals with BS degrees in computing or other diverse fields–such as finance, retail, science, engineering, or manufacturing–where knowledge in data analysis is in demand.

 The advanced certificate is also meant for students who would like a formal qualification in this area.
 The program allows professionals with a bachelor's degree to enhance their career opportunities and professional knowledge with targeted graduate course work in a focused area without making a commitment to an MS program.

-The goal of the program is to develop expertise in managing and analyzing big data.
 The curriculum consists of two required courses and two elective courses selected by the student in topic areas related to big data.

 Big Data Analytics, advanced certificate, typical course sequence